-Especially for anaesthesiologists, being capable of using "antiquated" working methods is a big advantage.
-You will mainly be working during conflicts and their aftermath.
-You will need flexibility, creativity and experience to face situations where you will work without monitors and breathing apparatus, but focused on your five senses only.
-This means you will be administering anaesthesia in situations in which the “clinical view” is often the principal monitoring procedure, caring for both pre- and post-operative patients, giving further training to local colleagues and drafting emergency plans for situations with a large number of wounded.
+During your mission as an anaesthestist you will quite often have to work with basic technical equipment and under difficult circumstances.
+Therefore, diverse practical experience is required.
+As an anaesthetist in a humanitarian project being capable of using somewhat “outdated” methods and techniques is a big advantage.
+You will mainly be working in conflict and post-conflict settings and your flexibility and creativity will assist your rapid decision making.
+You will very likely experience situations when you will work without monitors and breathing apparatus, relying on your own assessment.
+This means you will be administering anesthesia in situations in which the “clinical view” is often the principal monitoring procedure.
+You will be caring for both pre- and post-operative patients, giving further training to local colleagues and drafting emergency plans for situations with a large number of wounded people.

 a deployment may be possible in the 6th year of your specialization after a validation of your professional competencies

 - Professional experience, as versatile as possible

 Anaesthetists should have experience with:

 - Neonatal reanimation